Boost Your High School Experience with Our Enhanced Courses!

 This year-long course provides an overview of the structure and function of the human body, God’s ultimate creation.
 Students learn the terminology related to the structure of body systems and how structure facilitates healthy body functioning.
 Students analyze the impact of disease or injury on how the body works.
 All major body systems are reviewed.
 Students engage with lab activities and demonstrations to support the lessons and are expected to research and write on various assigned topics.
 While a good foundational course for students who wish to pursue medicine, physiology, or other allied health fields later, this course provides a strong understanding of the bodies given to each of us by God as a temple of the Holy Spirit.

-Module 1: Foundational Concepts of Anatomy and Physiology
+Module 1: Foundational Concepts of Anatomy & Physiology

 In this year-long course, students study living organisms and their place in the created world.
-Students review foundational science concepts, molecular and cell biology, cell processes, DNA, and genetics.
-Students compare various living organisms in a survey of classification and kingdoms, including microbiology.
+Students review foundational science concepts, molecular and cell biology, cell processes, DNA and genetics, and compare various living organisms in a survey of classification and kingdoms, including microbiology.
 Additional units of study include biomes, ecosystems, and the balance of God’s created world and man’s responsibility to steward it well.
 The final section of the course introduces the major systems of the human body, God’s perfect creation.
-Students engage with lab activities and demonstrations supporting the lessons and research and write on various assigned topics.
-Students analyze the contrasting beliefs of a secular view of science and the scriptural truth of Creation to determine how nature and life align with God’s creation and sustaining presence.
+Students engage with lab activities and demonstrations supporting the lessons, then research and write on various assigned topics.
+Students analyze the contrasting beliefs of a secular view of science and the scriptural truth of the Bible to determine how nature and life align with God’s creation and sustaining presence.

 This full-year course provides an overview of the atom and the molecular-level properties and interactions in the created world.
 Students learn the properties of matter, atomic structure, and basic atomic bonding and then apply this understanding to the mathematical and conceptual groundwork of more complex molecular interactions.
 Emphasis is placed on student analysis and critical thinking related to scientific investigations, demonstrations, and lab exercises.
 Students are exposed to the perfection and order of God’s creation as they investigate the laws and patterns that govern chemistry in the natural world.

-In this full-year course, students explore the Earth and its place in the universe.
-Students examine the structure of the earth, the topography, rocks, minerals, weather, natural events, oceans, and climate, and how these have contributed to the geologic history of the planet.
-Earth’s specific and deliberate position in the universe is examined so that students analyze the rationale behind the scriptural truth of Creation and the secular explanations of how and when Earth began.
-Students are expected to write a researched paper to contrast a secular with a biblical view related to the geologic impact of Noah’s Flood.
-Throughout the course, students engage in demonstrations and lab activities to reinforce the concepts of the lessons.
+This year-long course allows students to explore the Earth and its place in the universe.
+Students examine the Earth’s structure, topography, rocks, minerals, weather, natural events, oceans, and climate, and how these have contributed to the planet’s geologic history.
+Earth’s specific and deliberate position in the universe is examined so that students can analyze the rationale behind the scriptural truth of Creation and the secular explanations of how and when Earth began.
+Students write a researched essay to contrast a secular view with a biblical view related to the geologic impact of Noah’s Flood.
+This course requires the purchase of an at-home physical lab kit in order to perform the labs for this course.
+A lab fee will be assessed automatically during Financial Check-In, and the fee is also listed on the fees page.
+On the first day of class, the family will receive an email containing a voucher code.
+A specific lesson will be provided in the first days of the course that includes a link where the unique voucher number must be redeemed, and a valid shipping address must be entered by the student or parent.
+Typically, the kit will arrive at the designated address approximately two weeks later.

 This year-long foundational course allows students to explore the physical and mathematical relationships that describe the world God created.
 The first semester of this course focuses on Newtonian mechanics and the laws of the physical world related to work, motion, gravity, types of energy, and power.
 The second semester covers pendulums, sound and light waves, electricity and magnetism, particle and solid-state physics, and other applications of physics in the modern world.
 Virtual demonstrations and lab exercises require students to apply the theories they learn practically.
 This course requires strong mathematical skills.
 Students discover the perfection and order of God’s creation as they investigate the laws and patterns that govern physics in the natural world.